 The Coaching process is one of renewal, reawakening and rebirth.

 What does the logo mean?

-“When I first started going deeper into my coaching identity, I drove past a grape vineyard.
+“When I first started coaching, I drove past a grape vineyard.
 The rows of grapes were on a loamy, rocky hillside.
 The plants were pruned and trained on frameworks of wire.
-The branches that were not needed, were pruned and cut away to ensure the energy of the growing plant is focused on the bunches of grapes and not on the unnecessary leaves.
+The branches that were not needed, were pruned and cut away to ensure the energy of the growing plant is only focused on the bunches of grapes and not on the unnecessary leaves.

-I thought of the coaching process, that often starts with someone who is stuck in a space that is rocky and uncomfortable.
-The coach comes alongside the leader and challenges her to look at any behavior and mindset that needs to be pruned and discarded, these mindsets or behaviors are no longer useful and drain the client’s energy.
-Coaches work with their clients using frameworks of theory and practice allowing their clients to grow into a deep leadership identity allowing the leaders to step forward in confidence.
+This reminded me of the coaching process, that often starts with someone who is stuck in a space that is rocky and uncomfortable.
+The coach comes alongside and challenges the leader to look at any behavior and mindset that needs to be pruned and discarded, these mindsets or behaviors are no longer useful and drain the client’s energy.
+Coaches co-create a space for their clients to uncover their authentic self and together work through a question that allows the courage to step into a new place of leadership.
 Just like a vine trained on a wire frame, grows stronger as it leans on and is established on the frame.